About Academy

 Меню

-Tracking emissions to GHG Standards at the Interregional Academy of Personnel Management
+Tracking carbon emissions in line with the GHG Protocol Corporate Standard at the Interregional Academy of Personnel Management

 Interregional Academy of Personnel Management started annually tracking emissions according to GHG Standards from 2017.